 The vehicle collision.

 This happens as the car or truck hits an object.
-The vehicle absorbs a significant amount of the impact of the crash.
+The vehicle absorbs a significant amount of the impact of the car accident.
 Any amount that is not absorbed by the vehicle may be transferred to the driver and passengers.

 The human collision.